 Section 145 of the General Corporation Law of the State of Delaware provides that a corporation may indemnify directors and officers as well as other employees and individuals against expenses, including attorneys' fees, judgments, fines and amounts paid in settlement in connection with specified actions, suits and proceedings whether civil, criminal, administrative, or investigative, other than a derivative action by or in the right of the corporation, if they acted in good faith and in a manner they reasonably believed to be in or not opposed to the best interests of the corporation and, with respect to any criminal action or proceeding, had no reasonable cause to believe their conduct was unlawful.
-A similar standard is applicable in the case of derivative actions, except that indemnification extends only to expenses, including attorneys' fees, incurred in connection with the defense or settlement of such action and the statute requires court approval before there can be any indemnification that may be granted by a corporation's certificate of incorporation, bylaws, disinterested director vote, stockholder vote, agreement or otherwise.
+A similar standard is applicable in the case of derivative actions, except that indemnification extends only to expenses, including attorneys' fees, incurred in connection with the defense or settlement of such action and the statute requires court approval before there can be any indemnification where the person seeking indemnification has been found liable to the corporation.
+The statute provides that it is not exclusive of other indemnification that may be granted by a corporation's certificate of incorporation, bylaws, disinterested director vote, stockholder vote, agreement or otherwise.

-Our amended & restated certificate of incorporation and amended & restated bylaws will provide for indemnification of directors and officers to the fullest extent permitted by law, including payment of expenses in advance of resolution of any such matter.
+Our amended & restated certificate of incorporation and amended & restated bylaws provides for indemnification of directors and officers to the fullest extent permitted by law, including payment of expenses in advance of resolution of any such matter.

-We intend to enter into separate indemnification agreements with our directors and officers.
-Each indemnification agreement will provide, among other things, for indemnification to the fullest extent permitted by law and our amended & restated certificate of incorporation and amended & restated bylaws against any and all expenses, judgments, fines, penalties and amounts paid in settlement of any claim.
-The indemnification agreements will provide for the advancement or payment of all expenses to the indemnitee and for reimbursement to us if it is found that such indemnitee is not entitled to such indemnification under applicable law and our amended & restated certificate of incorporation and amended & restated bylaws.
+We have entered into separate indemnification agreements with our directors and officers.
+Each indemnification agreement provides, among other things, for indemnification to the fullest extent permitted by law and our amended & restated certificate of incorporation and amended & restated bylaws against any and all expenses, judgments, fines, penalties and amounts paid in settlement of any claim.
+The indemnification agreements provide for the advancement or payment of all expenses to the indemnitee and for reimbursement to us if it is found that such indemnitee is not entitled to such indemnification under applicable law and our amended & restated certificate of incorporation and amended & restated bylaws.